ardatan/meteor-webpack/README.md

     !webpack.config.js
 ```

+### meteor/server-render

+- Meteor's `server-render` will work as expected if you use webpack to include HTML via `HtmlWebpackPlugin`. **Important: Be sure that server-render is listed BELOW webpack-dev-server in `meteor/packages`**

 ## Galaxy Deployment
 `meteor deploy` command doesn't set `NODE_ENV=production` environment variable.
 That's why, `webpack` compiler recognizes that it is still a `development` build.
 You have two options to fix issue;
 ### First option ( Recommended )